davekilian/primer/basic/calc.md

 | $0$          | `false`       |
 | $1$          | `true`        |

 To model logic using the Boolean values "true" and "false," you use terse "if-then" statements based on conditions that may or may not be true, and draw a conclusion based on them.
-For example, take this (rather benign) statement:
+Try this example:

-<center>If (Primer is a book) and (Jill is reading Primer) then (Jill is reading a book)</center>
+<center>If (Jill is outside) and (it's raining outside) then (Jill wears a raincoat)</center>

-Each group of words in parenthesis is a statement that can either be true or false.
-Both (Primer is a book) and (Jill is reading Primer) are conditions that can be thought of as "inputs" to this statement; (Jill is reading a book) is an "output," in that whether it is true or false depends purely on whether the conditions are true and false.
-So if Primer is a book and Jill is reading Primer, then Jill is reading a book; but if JIll is not reading Primer then doesn't follow that Jill is reading a book.
+Each group of words in parentheses is a statement that can either be true or false.
+Both (Jill is outside) and (it's raining outside) are examples of Boolean conditions, which can be thought of as 'input.'
+(Jill wears a raincoat) is an "output," in that it is true or false purely depending on whether the conditions are true or false.
+So if Jill goes outside and it's raining outside, then Jill will wear a raincoat; but if it's not raining or Jill isn't outside then Jill does not wear a raincoat (there's no need to, after all).

-> Oops we'd do better with an if-and-only-if example

-The "and" in the example above is our first example of a **Boolean operator**, which computes a Boolean value based on one more input Boolean values.
+The "and" in the example is our first **Boolean operator**, a mathematical function that computes a Boolean value based on one more input Boolean values.
 The common Boolean operators include ...

 * AND: produces `true` if both inputs are `true`; else `false`
 * OR: produces `true` if either input is `true`; else `false`
 * Exclusive-OR, or XOR: produces `true` if the two inputs differ, `false` otherwise
 * NOT: produces `true` if the input is `false` and vice versa

-Most of these functions are fairly intuitive; try placing them inside if-then statements like the example above and see how they work out.
-The following table also spells out the result of each operator for every possible combination of input values:
+Most of these operators have a meaning in terms of logic; try placing them in the example above to try them out.
+The following table spells out the result of every operator for every possible set of input values:

 | a       | b       | not a   | not b   | a and b | a or b  | a xor b |
 | ------- | ------- | ------- | ------- | ------- | ------- | ------- |